90 experienced, creative, entrepreneurial and resilient professionals with diverse backgrounds (business, engineering, legal, finance, environmental).

 Cesar is the President and CEO of HIF Global.
 He has nearly 30 years of experience in the development and operation of energy infrastructure projects in Chile, Peru, and Argentina, including leadership roles in senior management and on the boards of several prominent companies.
 Cesar is qualified as a Civil Electronic Engineer from Federico Santa María University, Chile.

-Clara is the General Manager of HIF Global.
+Clara is the Chief Operations Officer of HIF Global.
 Clara has significant experience in leading teams in the development of large scale infrastructure projects in Latin America.
 Prior to moving to Chile, Clara worked in Perth, Australia as a corporate attorney at Freehills.
 She also serves as a Director of AUSCHAM, the Australian Chilean Chamber of Commerce.
 Clara has degrees in law and environmental science from Murdoch University, Western Australia.

-Meg joined HIF in 2021 as Executive Director of HIF USA.
-Meg has over 20 years of experience developing large scale infrastructure to reduce carbon emissions.
-She has served in numerous senior management positions and boards of directors of publicly traded energy companies in the U.S. Meg has a B.A. in international affairs and economics from James Madison University and an MBA from Rice University.
+Meg Gentle has over 20 years of experience developing large scale infrastructure to reduce carbon emissions.
+She has served in numerous senior management positions and boards of directors of publicly traded energy companies in the U.S., including Cheniere, Tellurian, and Ovintiv.
+She has a B.A. in economics and international affairs from James Madison University and an MBA from Rice University.

 Juan José is responsible for the group’s relationships and interactions with authorities and communities and local and international press.
 In addition to his extensive experience in Latin America, Juan spent 12 years in central Asia where he worked in the creation of several successful companies and the development of infrastructure projects.
 He is a Civil Engineer from Santa Maria University, Chile.